 Sketching globular clusters is fun (really!).
-It’s impossible to draw every single star in the correct position, but still a lot of details can be collected like shape, size, condensation, distribution of the stars, star chains, brightness, color (GC’s appear blue to me in most cases), darker spots or area’s within the cluster etc. In the end it’s always the goal to show the identity of each and every object and with globs that can be hard because at first glance they appear so much alike.
-In this section I’ll try to show the individual characteristics of all the Messier globular cluster as realistically as possible, often by comparing them directly to each other.
+It’s impossible to draw every single star in the correct position, but still a lot of details can be collected like shape, size, condensation, distribution of the stars, star chains, brightness, color (GC’s appear blue in most cases), darker spots or areas within the cluster etc. In the end it’s always the goal to show the identity of each object and with globs that can be hard because at first glance they appear so much alike.
+In this section I’ll try to show the individual characteristics of all the Messier globular clusters as realistically as possible, often by comparing them directly to each other.

-During my trip to La Palma in June 2018 I finally had a chance to observe the three Messier globular clusters close to eachother at the bottom of the “teapot” for a bit of a longer period.
+During my trip to La Palma in June 2018 I finally had a chance to observe the three Messier globular clusters at the bottom of the “teapot” for a bit longer period.
 On photographs they are quite alike in size and structure, but through the eyepiece it was easy to see their differences.
-I thought it would be fun to do a comparison sketch so that the differences can be seen at a glance.
+I thought it would be fun to do a comparison sketch so that these differences can be seen at a glance.
 The observations were done with the 10″ newton at 240x from the top of the Roque de los Muchachos.

 M69 – has a bright and triangular core, a bit more stretched to the N-E. It appears grainy, but can’t be resolved.
-The outer region is short and a bit more grainy, but still can’t be resolved.
+The outer region is short and a bit more grainy than the core, but still can’t be resolved.
 On the S-E boundary I see a bit of a dark lane.